usofrob/ReversePolishNotationConverter/README.md

 The library defines these functions:
 ### convert()
 Converts from infix notation to Reverse Polish Notation (RPN).
-See 'rpn_convert.h' for more details
+See 'rpn_convert.h' for more details on parameters and usage.